 Award-Winning Pepperdine Theatre Production Explores Topic of Sexual Assault on University Campuses

-The Pepperdine University theatre department will present the US premiere of the internationally acclaimed play, The Interference , at Smothers Theatre in Malibu from Wednesday to Friday, April 5 to 7, at 7:30 PM, with a special matinee performance on Saturday, April 8, at 2 PM.
-The cast will host a talkback session after the Wednesday performance.
+The Pepperdine University theatre department presented the US premiere of the internationally acclaimed play The Interference at Smothers Theatre from April 5 to 8.

-Through the use of a live-mixed soundscape, and set against the backdrop of the worldwide university campus sexual assault epidemic, The Interference follows one survivor's struggle to make her story heard above all the noise.
-It explores the seemingly infinite source of opinion, commentary, and distorted or suppressed information that have become routine players in the aftermath of these incidents.
+Set against the backdrop of the worldwide university campus sexual assault epidemic, The Interference explores the seemingly infinite source of opinion, commentary, and distorted or suppressed information that have become routine players in the aftermath of these incidents.
 The play also takes a closer look at the unique circumstances involved when student-athletes are part of the story.

 Written by Scotland-based playwright Lynda Radley and directed by Pepperdine professor of theatre Cathy Thomas-Grant, The Interference won the prestigious Scotsman Fringe First award at the 2016 Edinburgh Festival Fringe, the world’s largest arts festival headquartered in Edinburgh, Scotland.
 The cast, comprised of students who are part of the Pepperdine Scotland company, spent eight weeks in Edinburgh rehearsing and working alongside Radley and some of the leading members in Scottish theatre.